loreanecomply/coding-blog-sample/posts/index.md

 >
 > Sample Blog

-This is a sample homepage for your [`coding.blog`](https://coding.blog).
-You can use it to showcase your latest / most-important blog posts (or whatever suites your case).
+This is a sample homepage for [`coding.blog`](https://coding.blog) blogs.
+You can see its code [here](https://github.com/loreanecomply/coding-blog-sample/blob/master/posts/index.md).
-You can modify its content by editting `posts/index.md`.

 ---